AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-errors.md

 ### Post errors

-The following errors occur in EF Errors files only.
+The following errors occur in [!UICONTROL EF Errors] files only.
 Most posting errors come from the ad network and are included in an SE Errors file.

 | Category | Message | Description |
 |----|----|----|